Do you have old acne scars or pigmentation marks that just won't budge?

 There has been a lot of discussion regarding the safety of hydroquinone in recent years, and it's a debatable topic seeing as the FDA proposed to ban it in 2006.
 And it is banned in the EU in concentrations greater than 1%.

-But, many board-certified doctors stand by hydroquinone, and highly recommend it when used properly and in the correct concentrations.
-And I know that lots of women get great results with 2-4% hydroquinone prescription products, and no side effects (yet!).
+But, many board-certified doctors stand by hydroquinone and highly recommend it when used properly and in the correct concentrations.
+And I know that lots of women get great results with 2-4% hydroquinone prescription products with no side effects (yet!).

 If you are unfamiliar with prescription hydroquinone skin products, they are commonly used as part of a system and can be very pricey.
 Obagi's Nu-Derm 6 Step System will set you back over £400!

-I'm not knocking these products because they are proven to work, all I'm saying is, there are cheaper, more natural alternatives out there that are also proven to work with no dangerous side effects.
+I'm not knocking these products.
+I'm just saying there are cheaper, more natural alternatives out there that are also proven to work.
+With no side effects.

-Liquorice can be a great addition to your skincare regime if you have an oily or acne-prone skin type.
+Licorice can be a great addition to your skincare regime if you have oily or acne-prone skin.
 This is due to another very helpful flavonoid called licochalcone.

-This flavonoid has 3 'super powers' when it comes to this skin type.
+This flavonoid has 3 'superpowers' when it comes to this skin type.
 The first one is balancing.
-It helps to regulate excess sebum production which can block pores causing breakouts.
+It helps to regulate excess sebum production which blocks pores causing breakouts.
 Secondly, it has antimicrobial properties that can stop the growth of acne-causing bacteria on the skin.

-And lastly, it also acts as an anti-inflammatory to calm acne breakouts and also eczema related skin conditions caused by dermatitis.
+And lastly, it acts as an anti-inflammatory to calm acne breakouts.
+This makes it helpful for eczema related skin conditions too.